 Chinese P4 production is responsible for about 15% of the nation's phosphate ore consumption and is concentrated in Yunnan (48%), Sichuan (21%), Guizhou (17%) and Hubei (12%) provinces in the country's south.
 Major producing companies and their market share are shown in Figure 4.
 Around 860,000 tonnes of production (99%) was consumed domestically in 2013 due to the high level of internal demand.
-Around three guarters of Chinese consumption is earmarked for thermal acid and PCI2 production.
+Around three quarters of Chinese consumption is earmarked for thermal acid and PCI2 production.

-The Soda Springs plant in Caribou County, Idaho, operated by Monsanto subsidiary P, Production LLC, is now North America's sole P4 producer following the closure in 2001 of FMC Idaho, the world's largest elemental phosphorus plant at the time.
+The Soda Springs plant in Caribou County, Idaho, operated by Monsanto subsidiary P4 Production LLC, is now North America's sole P4 producer following the closure in 2001 of FMC Idaho, the world's largest elemental phosphorus plant at the time.
 Soda Springs is an integrated operation and the phosphate ore feed for the three arc furnaces is mined from the Blackfoot Bridge mine 10-20 miles away.
 Air pollution is controlled by a Hydrosonic® air scrubbing system installed in 1987.
-This was later updated in 2007 to control SO_2 emissions.
-The P4 produced at Soda Springs is used to manufacture Monsanto's Roundup[®] glyphosate brand, the world-leading agricultural herbicide.
+This was later updated in 2007 to control $\mathrm{SO}2$ emissions.
+The $\mathrm{P}4$ produced at Soda Springs is used to manufacture Monsanto's Roundup® glyphosate brand, the world-leading agricultural herbicide.

-Novodzhambul (NDFZ) 120,000 t/a phosphorus plant, near Taraz in the country's Zhambyl region, produces P4 from four 80-megawatt electric arc furnaces using phosphate ore mined 200 km away at the Karatau mine and processing plant in Zhanatas.
+Kazphosphate's phosphate mining, processing and chemicals operations in Kazakhstan are another integrated operation.
+The Novodzhambul (NDFZ) 120,000 t/a phosphorus plant, near Taraz in the country's Zhambyl region, produces P4 from four 80-megawatt electric arc furnaces using phosphate ore mined 200 km away at the Karatau mine and processing plant in Zhanatas.
 NDFZ manufactures a range of food and technical grade P4 derivatives, including thermal phosphoric acid, sodium tripolyphosphate (STPP) and sodium hexametaphosphate.
 Ferrophosphorus and granulated slag are also produced at the site.
 The EU is the main market for many products and is accessed through a 250 km private rail system which connects Kazphosphate's operations with the international rail network.
 The company also uses a fleet of 30 trains and over 900 specialist wagons to transport P4, thermal phosphoric acid and other products to Europe and other markets.

 A plant upgrade in 2011 allowed NDFZ to begin manufacturing food grade STTP and phosphoric acid, and also doubled acid output to meet growing EU demand.
-Producers in Kazakhstan, Vietnam and China were trading P4 to the EU, Japan and North America for \$3.000-3.500/t in 20145.
+Producers in Kazakhstan, Vietnam and China were trading P4 to the EU, Japan and North America for \$3,000-3,500/t in 20145.